simonhtet10/Haptic-Knob/README.md

 The two are joined by a **zero-timeout FreeRTOS queue**.
 If the BLE side blocks — a stalled notification, a host that stopped acknowledging — the haptics never stall, because the producer never waits on the queue.
-Dropping a media event is acceptable; a hitch in the torque loop is immediately felt in the hand.
+It's acceptable to drop a media event but a hitch in the torque loop is immediately felt in the hand.

 ---